Leadership & Professional Development

 Forward-thinking companies are catching on.

-Across Southeast Asia, organisations are realising that cross-cultural leadership is a core competency.
-They are asking questions such as:
+Across Southeast Asia, more organizations are realizing that cross-cultural leadership is a core competency.
+They’re asking questions like:

-• How do we make sure strategies land well in different cultural contexts?
+• How do we ensure our strategies don’t not only sound good in the boardroom but also land well in divergent cultural contexts?

-• How do we prepare Thai leadership to scale global change without losing local grounding?
+• How do we prepare our Thai leadership to scale global change without losing cultural grounding?

-• How do we address cultural gaps before they become execution risks?
+• How do we assess and address cultural gaps before they become execution risks?

-These are not HR concerns.
+These aren’t HR concerns.
 These are business essentials.

 Culture isn’t something to be circumvented or neutralized.
 It’s the landscape of a wonderful journey.
 It is the medium that will make or break your strategy.
 It’s something you engage with carefully, intelligently, and respectfully so that in the end your strategy plays out like you want it to.

-If your strategy isn’t sticking in your Thai office, consider:
+If your strategy isn’t sticking in your Thai office, consider this:

 Ask yourself: